fbrubbo/terraform-cloudbuild-gitops/README.md

 # Promoting your environment to production

-Once you have tested your app (in this example an apache2 webserver), you can promote your configuration to prodution.
+Once you have tested your app (in this example an apache2 http server), you can promote your configuration to prodution.
 This step will:
- 1. Configure an apache2 webserver on subnet 'prod-subnet-01'
+ 1. Configure an apache2 http server on network '**prod**' and subnet '**prod**-subnet-01'
- 2. Open port 80 on firewall for this webserver
+ 2. Open port 80 on firewall for this http server

 ```bash
 cd ../prod